alexandrascript/lighthouse/readme.md

 ### Docs

 Some of our docs have tests that run only in CI by default.
-If you end up needing to modify our documentation, you'll need to run `yarn build-pack && yarn test-docs` locally to make sure they pass.
+To modify our documentation, you'll need to run `yarn build-pack && yarn test-docs` locally to make sure they pass.

 **Additional Dependencies**
 - `brew install jq`

 ## Lighthouse Integrations in Web Perf services

 This section details services that have integrated Lighthouse data.
 If you're working on a cool project integrating Lighthouse and would like to be featured here, file an issue to this repo or tweet at us [@_____lighthouse](https://twitter.com/____lighthouse)!

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.